dkobayas-cyber/Raylib-Test/README.md

 # Raylib-Test

-Example C prgrams are compiled and ran by following a tutorial by Rudy Faile (https://www.youtube.com/watch?v=HPDLTQ4J_zQ)
+This is a minimum example of Raylib-based C programes based on a tutorial by Rudy Faile (https://www.youtube.com/watch?v=HPDLTQ4J_zQ)

 Environment setup
 ---